izancobl/SonarQube-FirstSteps/README.md

 4. Give your token a name, click the `Generate button`, and click `Continue`.
 ![FourthStep](./img/FourthStep.PNG)

-5. We will select our project's main language (`Other`) and we will follow the instructions to analyze our project.
+5. We will select our project's main language (`Other`) and follow the instructions to analyze our project.
 ![FifthStep](./img/FifthStep.PNG)

-6. When we have complete all the instructions shown in the previous step, we will come back to the browser and we will see this:
+6. When we have completed all the instructions shown in the previous step, we will come back to the browser and we will see this:
 ![SonarqubeAnalysis](./img/SonarqubeAnalysis.PNG)

-7. In order to understand what's really about Sonarqube, we propose you to check and resolve all the bugs, code smells and vulnerabilities that appear in our little project.
+7. To understand what's really about Sonarqube, we propose you check and resolve all the bugs, code smells, and vulnerabilities in our little project.
 ![ProjectIssues](./img/ProjectIssues.PNG)